 What does all of this mean for us as empty nesters?
 With kids born in 1992, 1994, and 1996, I recognize many of the differences in characteristics between my first and my last.
 Do you?
 For example, it is helpful to know that my younger adult kids are more skeptical and perhaps not as, um, open, shall we say, to my suggestions about their life choices.
 Their independence and self-reliance are good traits, much as the collaborative mindset and pursuit of meaningful work are characteristics that I love to see in my older adult son.

 As I’ve contemplated and researched Generation Z in preparation for this post, one thing keeps occurring to me over and over again: No matter what their age, stage, or generational characteristics, our adult kids need our support, encouragement, and love in their lives.
-Stay tuned for an upcoming post on five ways to bless your adult kids.
-It’s on my heart!
+Click HERE to read my post on six ways to bless your adult kids.

 I’d love to know your thoughts on this post.
 Do you see these traits in your kids?
 How has it affected your family and your parenting?
 Please leave me a comment and let me know!